Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 Who are V Shred Programs For?

-Based on the depth of each program, we’d rate V Shred somewhere between the beginner and intermediate levels.
+Based on the depth of each fitness and diet program, we’d rate V Shred somewhere between the beginner and intermediate levels.
 But the super vague training advice, “every other program sucks” language, and reliance on outdated and “feel good” science will most likely resonate with newbies.

-Here’s a breakdown linking each fitness goal to the right programs:
+Here’s a breakdown linking each fitness goal to the right V Shred program:

 |Goal||V Shred Program|